-The Cochlear Implant Awareness Foundation (CIAF) proudly presents its board members.
+The Cochlear Awareness Foundation (CIAF) proudly presents its board members.
 These individuals give generously of their time and support to further the mission of CIAF.

 Michelle Tjelmeland, Founder and Chairwoman